 Any traveller who attempts to enter the US during the travel ban period specified by the United States Proclamation(s) restricting travel risks having their ESTA cancelled.
-As such, we suggest you cancel any reservations for air travel in 2020 and rebook after the travel ban is lifted.
+As such, we suggest you cancel any reservations for air travel dur and rebook after the travel ban is lifted.
 No refunds shall be granted for any ESTA cancelled for violation of the restrictions.

 Any traveller who has been physically present in or have travelled through a Schengen Area country within 14 days of requested entry into the US, would be denied entry into the United States.
-You may contact a local US Embassy or Consulate to make inquiries if you feel you may be exempted from the Proclamation.
+You may contact a local US Embassy or Consulate to make inquiries if you feel you may be exempted from the entry ban.

-Yes, there are.
-Exceptions to the limitations to access specified in the US government proclamation include legitimate permanent residents or foreigners married to US citizens, as well as US Armed Forces personnel and their direct family members.
+*Exceptions to the limitations to access specified in the US government proclamation include legitimate permanent residents or foreigners married to US citizens, as well as US Armed Forces personnel and their direct family members.
 Emergency travel authorisation may also be granted for some travellers.
 If you believe you may be exempt from the travel restrictions, contact us via Live Chat to enquire.

 The US goverment still requires all travelers arriving from from abroad to have a negative COVID-19 test that is less than 72 hours old.